arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 }
 ```

-When you run it, FsCheck will generate a comprehensive number of randomly generated instances of `Product`.
+When you run it, [FsCheck][fscheck] will generate a comprehensive number of randomly generated instances of `Product`.

-You might think that PBT libraries are similar to AutoFixture, and only useful for removing the need of hard-coded values and making the Arrange phase easier.<br/>
+You might think that PBT libraries are similar to [AutoFixture][autofixture], and only useful for removing the need of hard-coded values and making the Arrange phase easier.<br/>
 But they are not.

 Let me stress this loudly: only at a first glance is Property-based Testing about generating random inputs.
 PBT is more about *you* and your conversation with the compiler, than it is about *the test runner*.